pfnet-research/BMI219-2017-ProteinFolding/commentary.md

         super(MultiScaleCNN, self).__init__(*convolutions)
 ```

-Note that we add pad to keep the output size same as the input.
+Note that we add pads to keep the output size same as the input.

 The forward propagation is to push input vectors to each links and concatenate
 the outputs along the channel axis.
-(`ChainList` can get child links via `self`)
+We implement the forward propagation in `__call__` as usual:

 ```python
 class MultiScaleCNN(chainer.ChainList):